 Establishing ground rules is key to good roommate communication.
 Practice being a good roommate by being courteous and respectful.
 Set rules about topics such as:

 - Cleaning — This is one for the biggest areas of roommate conflict.
 Talk about who is responsible for chores each week, such as vacuuming and taking out the trash.
 Write it down to keep each other accountable.
-Use this chore wheel to designate chore duties.

 - Sharing — Talk about items you are okay with sharing.
 If that includes something like a printer, talk about who buys paper and toner, etc. When in doubt, always ask for permission.